 There are several routes to choose from, if you're planning to reach the summit of any of the highest peaks, you'll want to spend at least 5 days on the mountain.

-Mount Cameroon locally known as Mongo ma Ndemi ("Mountain of Greatness") is West Africa's highest peak, standing at 4,040 metres (13,255 ft).
-Mount Cameroon is an active volcano, the last eruption took place in 2000
+Mount Cameroon locally known as Mongo ma Ndemi ("Mountain of Greatness") is West Africa's highest peak, standing at 4,040 meters (13,255 ft).
+Mount Cameroon is an active volcano, the last eruption took place in 2000.

 There are several trails on the mountain.
 The oldest and steepest trail is the Guinness Trail named after an annual marathon race that used to be sponsored by Guinness Beer.

 Mulanje Mountain is a huge granite massif in southern Malawi.
 Its highest peak Sapitwa reaches just over 3000m.
 There are plenty of routes to choose from with simple huts at the end of each one.
-This is a wonderful hike for families, (I spent my youth hiking here) with lots of streams and peaks to explore.
+This is a wonderful hike for families, with lots of streams and peaks to explore.
 You should spend at least 2 nights on the mountain.

 The Mountain Club of Malawi has good route information as well as information on fees and how to pay your porters.
 If you join the Mountain Club you can use their cooking facilities stored in the huts.
 Start your hike from the Lihkubula Forest Lodge.The best time to climb Mulanje is between May and October.